agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 several in number: remote locations, difficult terrain, damaged infrastructure, harsh weather, and limited battery power, to name a few.
-Other complications follow from this basic fact, as it forces agents to choose between suffering long delays or acting with only limited knowledge, or both.
+Other complications follow from this basic fact, as it forces agents to choose between suffering long delays in sending or receiving information, or acting with only limited knowledge, or both.
 Both choices are problematic and can present safety challenges.

 From a networking perspective, environmental and operational factors tend to cause agents (e.g. first responders) to experience heavy